RishabhMalviya/dqn_experiments/README.md

 4. Now, activate the venv by running `./venv/Scripts/activate` in Powershell.
 5. Upgrade pip with `pip install -U pip`.
 6. And install the requirements with `pip install -r requirements.txt`.
 You should adapt the first three lines of the `requirements.txt` file based on the installation command that the [PyTorch download page](https://pytorch.org/get-started/locally/) recommends for your system.
+7. Run `cd ./unity-ml-agents-setup` and `pip install .` also if you plan on working with Unity ML Agents or running the notebook in `banana-collector`.
-7. Finally, start a Jupyter Notebook (run `jupyter notebook` from Powershell) from the root of the repo and hack away!
+8. Finally, start a Jupyter Notebook (run `jupyter notebook` from Powershell) from the root of the repo and hack away!

 # User Guide - Quickstart